Argyresthia conjugella

 The wingspan is 10–14 mm.
 The head is yellowish-white.
 Forewings are rather dark purplish-fuscous; costa strigulated with whitish; a thick white dorsal streak to tornus; an interrupted dark fuscous median fascia; one or two white costal spots before apex.
 Hindwings are grey.
 The larva is dull whitish yellow; head and plate of 2 pale brown.

 Adults are on wing from May to July depending on the location.
 The larvae feed on Sorbus aucuparia and Malus species.

-The Argyresyhia conjugella, or the apple fruit moth, is seen to be a parasite for the apple growing communities in Finland, Norway, and Sweden.
-These moths are seed predators for the mountain-ash trees rowan (Elameen et al.).
+The apple fruit moth, is seen to be a parasite for the apple growing communities in Finland, Norway, and Sweden.
+These moths are seed predators for the mountain-ash trees rowan.
 However, when there is a dip in the fruit produced by rowan every couple years in this region, the apple fruit moth finds a new host in the form of apples.
-Apples are not their desired host however and they communicate with the rowan seeds they prefer through odors (Knudsen et al.).
+Apples are not their desired host however and they communicate with the rowan seeds they prefer through odors.